Margaret Lela Rathbun Burns

 Margaret Lela Rathbun Burns, 100, of Sunnyside, passed away Sept.
 2, 2016, in Sunnyside at Prestige Care and Rehabilitation.

-She grew up in Brush, Colo., moving to Grouse Creek, Idaho at the age of thirteen.
+She grew up in Brush, Colo., moving to Grouse Creek, Idaho at the age of 13.

 After graduating from Sand Point High School, she attended Sacred Heart School of Nursing in Spokane, graduating in 1940.

-She then returned to Sand Point where she met Adren Burns.
+She then returned to Sand Point, where she met Adren Burns.
 They were married Dec.
-6, 1941; Adren always said that their marriage was the cause of World War II.
+6, 1941.
+Adren always said their marriage was the cause of World War II.

 They returned to Sand Point after the war, where their other three children, Harry, Margaret and Tom were born.

-In 1950, Adren and Margaret moved the family to the Yakima Valley where they farmed in the Sunnyside and Grandview area.
+In 1950, Adren and Margaret moved the family to the Yakima Valley where they farmed in the Sunnyside and Grandview areas.

 Margaret worked at Hillcrest Nursing Home in Grandview from 1964 until retiring in 1989.

-She is survived by her children; Bernard (Sparky) Burns and spouse, Sherril of Sunnyside, Harry (Laura) Burns of Sunnyside, Margaret Moritz (John) of Ephrata and Tom (Dorvalina) of Fresno, Calif.
-She is also survived by 11 grandchildren; 13 great-grandchildren; and two great-great-grandchildren.
+She is survived by her children; Bernard (Sparky) Burns and spouse, Sherril of Sunnyside, Harry (Laura) Burns of Sunnyside, Margaret (John) Moritz of Ephrata and Tom (Dorvalina) Burns of Fresno, Calif.; 11 grandchildren; 13 great-grandchildren; and two great-great-grandchildren.

 Comments